 When we talk about the position of teeth in the mouth, we refer to it is the alignment of teeth.
 Teeth that are well aligned form a nice arch in the upper and lower arches (jaws).
 Malalignment is the word used for if one or more of your teeth are not in this arch shape.

-The most severe malalignment is often treated as we develop though our teenage years, thanks to the free NHS dental treatment available in the UK for those under 18.
+The most severe malalignment is often treated as we develop through our teenage years, thanks to the free NHS dental treatment available in the UK for those under 18.

 Despite this, many adults, even those who have previously undergone orthodontic treatment, look for options to perfect the appearance of their smile.